-- Repeat is the result of low grades obtained by the learner which ends up by an extension of the study duration.5 The problems linked with the benefits of repeating a course will not be discussed in this paper.6
+- Repeat is the result of low grades obtained by the learner which ends up by an extension of the study duration.
+(6) The problems linked with the benefits of repeating a course will not be discussed in this paper.
+(7)

-School failure, in the light of recent study findings is a widespread phenomenon.7 It does not concern one specific region more than another.
-Nonetheless, it penalizes more severely learners from poor families.8
+School failure, in the light of recent study findings is a widespread phenomenon.
+(8) It does not concern one specific region more than another.
+However, it penalizes more severely learners from poor families.
+(9)

-School repeat is costly.
-In the OCDE countries, the financial cost of one year extension of the study duration is as high as 20 000 dollars par head.9

-Dropout and repeat are, in the terms of this study, the main ingredients of school wastage and an important source of inefficiency in the use of social resources.
+School repeat is very costly.
+In the OCDE countries, the financial cost of one year extension of the study is as high as 20 000 dollars per head.
+Dropout and repeat are, in the terms of this study, the main ingredients of school wastage and an important source of inefficiency of social resources.